0b10011/oxiplate/book/templates/statements/extends.md

 </main>
 ```

-## Replace parent contents
+## Adding to or replacing block content

+Anything you add to a block of the same name in a child template
-You can choose to replace the contents of the parent block with a block with the same name:
+will replace the content of the parent block:

 ```diff
   {# your-content.html.oxip -#}